nicoaugereau/mocha-reporter/README.md

 The motivation to create this custom report is tu use [mochawesome](https://github.com/adamgruber/mochawesome) together with [Cypress](https://github.com/cypress-io/cypress) and to bypass some technical constraints.

-Since the version `3.0.0`, Cypress runs every spec separately, which leads to generating multiple mochawesome reports, one for each spec. `mochawesome-merge` can be used to merge these reports and then generate one HTML report for all your cypress tests.
+Since the version `3.0.0`, Cypress runs every spec separately, which leads to generating multiple mochawesome reports, one for each spec. `mocha-reporter` can be used to merge these reports and then generate one HTML report for all your cypress tests.

 First, configure `cypress.json`: